 Spectacular Bid (1976 - 2003):

-Spectacular Bid is known as being voted a Champion each year he raced.
-He was very good as a two-year old and widely celebrated during his three-year old season that included victories in the 1979 Kentucky Derby and Preakness Stakes.
-Spectacular Bid lost just four times in his thirty race career, though one of those defeats stung more than the rest; a combination of stepping on a safety pin and a poorly timed ride caused Spectacular Bid to lose the Belmont Stakes and subsequently fail to win the Triple Crown.
-Spectacular Bid was considered to be at his best as a four-year old when he set five track records and was voted Horse of the Year.
+Spectacular Bid is known for being voted a Champion each year he raced.
+He was very good as a two-year-old and widely celebrated during his three-year-old season that included victories in the 1979 Kentucky Derby and Preakness Stakes.
+Spectacular Bid lost just four times in his thirty-race career, though one of those defeats stung more than the rest; a combination of stepping on a safety pin and a poorly timed ride caused Spectacular Bid to lose the Belmont Stakes and subsequently fail to win the Triple Crown.
+Spectacular Bid was considered to be at his best as a four-year-old when he set five track records and was voted Horse of the Year.
 All in all, Spectacular Bid matched or broke eight records during his career.